Seattle Thunderbirds: The Thunderbirds

 2015 marked the beginning of the most successful period in team history, as the Thunderbirds advanced to the finals four times in eight seasons, twice capturing the Ed Chynoweth Cup as league champions.
 Led by the likes of Matthew Barzal, Ethan Bear, and Keegan Kolesar, the 2015–16 season saw the Thunderbirds capture their first Division title since 2005 and make their deepest playoff run since 1997 when Matthew Wedman's game four overtime goal sent the Thunderbirds past the Kelowna Rockets and into the championship final.
 They lost the final in five games to the Brandon Wheat Kings.
 The following season, the Thunderbirds returned to the final, where they faced the Regina Pats.
 They defeated the Pats in six games, with Alexander True scoring the title-winning goal in overtime of game six to secure Seattle's first championship.
 With the win, Seattle advanced to the 2017 Memorial Cup tournament, where they were eliminated after three straight losses in the preliminary round.

 After two straight first-round exits and two years without playoffs due to the COVID-19 pandemic, the Thunderbirds again emerged as a contender in the 2021–22 season.
 That season, the team returned to the finals and faced the Edmonton Oil Kings to contest the first league playoff title since 2019.
 Seattle lost the final in six games.
 The following season was the best in Thunderbirds' history with the team posting 54 wins and 111 points.
 In the playoffs, they eliminated the Memorial Cup-host Kamloops Blazers in the Western Conference championship, moving on to face the Winnipeg Ice in the title series.
 They defeated the Ice in five games to earn a berth in the 2023 Memorial Cup tournament.
 There, led by Dylan Guenther and goaltender Thomas Milic, the Thunderbirds advanced to the tournament final, which they lost to the Quebec Remparts.

 Rivals

-The Thunderbirds are one of five teams based in Washington, along with the Tri-City Americans, Spokane Chiefs, Wenatchee Wild, and Everett Silvertips.
+The Thunderbirds are one of five WHL teams based in Washington, along with the Tri-City Americans, Spokane Chiefs, Wenatchee Wild, and Everett Silvertips.
 The Thunderbirds have built an enduring rivalry with the Portland Winterhawks, dating back to the 1980s.
 Everett is the closest team to Seattle and a natural rival; and the two teams have met regularly in the playoffs, including a three-year stretch between 2016 and 2018 where the winner of the series between the two made it all the way to the championship series.

 Season-by-season record

-Matthew Barzal played for the Thunderbirds between 2013 and 2017.
+Mathew Barzal played for the Thunderbirds between 2013 and 2017.